Introduction to Responding

 These bids are called Limit Bids, as they limit the points in the hand to within a certain range.
 When responder knows there’s a fit, their response may include any shortage points (in other suits), as these improve the trumping potential of the hand.

-For each doubleton (2 cards in a side suit) add 1 point; each singleton (1 card in a side suit) add 3 points; and each void (0 cards in a side suit), add 5 points.
+For each doubleton (two cards in a side suit) add 1 point; each singleton (one card in a side suit) add 3 points; and each void (no cards in a side suit), add 5 points.
 Add shortage points only when a fit has been found.

 When there is no immediate fit, bid your own suit if you have 6+ points.
 Any new suit by responder is forcing, (opener must bid again), as the partnership is still trying to find a fit.
 If responder bids at the next level, in their own suit, because their suit is ranked below opener's, they show a stronger hand (e.g. 1♠ p 2♦ ).

-Sometimes responder has 6 – 9 points, and none of the above.
+Sometimes responder has 6 – 10 points, and none of the above.
 The recommended response is 1NT, a limit bid.
+(Sometimes it's 6 to a bad 12 points).

 6+points: bid a new suit at the one-level (1♦ p 1♥) with your own suit